theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/ancient-egypt/part-1/index.md

     <cite> Coffin Texts, Spell 335</cite>
   </blockquote>

-  <p>To pass through the gates of the Du&rdquo;st was to prove you had remembered, <strong>not belief, but identity</strong>.
+  <p>To pass through the gates of the Du&rsquo;st was to prove you had remembered, <strong>not belief, but identity</strong>.
 To forget was to fall.
 To know was to rise.</p>
   </section>

   <section class="section-block">
   <!-- TL;DR-->
   <h2 class="section-heading">⚡ TL;DR</h2>
   <ul class="list-emoji">
-    <li>The Du&rdquo;st contains gates, each with guardians who demand names, passwords, and purity.</li>
+    <li>The Du&rsquo;st contains gates, each with guardians who demand names, passwords, and purity.</li>
     <li>These passwords were recorded in spells like Spell 144 of the Book of the Dead.</li>
     <li>Knowledge of secret names gave the soul power to pass safely, ignorance meant failure.</li>
     <li>To &ldquo;remember&rdquo; was to align with Ma&rsquo;at and claim one&rsquo;s true divine identity.</li>